News

 2. Strengthening the Role and Capacity of the DSL Team

-The designated safeguarding lead (DSL) model is often under resourced relative to its responsibility.
+The designated safeguarding lead (DSL) role is often under resourced relative to its responsibility, particularly in primary settings where DSLs are also teaching full time.
 KCSIE is explicit that DSLs must have time, funding, training, and authority.

 Common gaps: